All newer Admesy colourimeters are ColourSpace Integrated.

 ColourSpace Integration

-As with all probes, operation and function is controlled via the Probe Options menu, accessed via the Profiling window, with the left-hand side of the menu providing generic probes settings, and the right-hand side settings specific to the Admesy colourimeters.
+As with all probes, operation and function is controlled via the Probe Options menu, accessed via the Profiling window, with the left-hand side of the menu providing generic probes settings, and the right-hand side settings specific to Admesy colourimeters.

 Admesy Colourimeter Settings